Mendi & Keith Obadike: Early lives and educations

-Mendi Obadike
+Mendi Lewis Obadike

-Mendi Lewis Obadike was born in 1973 in Palo Alto, California while her parents were completing graduate work at Stanford.
-She grew up writing poems, singing in bands and acting in theater as a child.
+Mendi Lewis Obadike was born in 1973 in Palo Alto, California, while her parents were completing graduate work at Stanford University.
+She was raised in Nashville.
+Her mother is Shirley A. R. Lewis, a former president of Paine College with an education background; and her father Ronald McGhee Lewis, was a social worker, professor, and the first director of Black Studies at UC Berkeley.
 Early on, she experimented making songs with cassette overdubs of her Casio keyboard and computer graphics on a Commodore computer.
-Her mother's research in linguistics and father's stint as the founding director of Black studies at the University of California at Berkeley sparked her interest in language and culture.
-Later Mendi studied Latin, became fluent in Spanish and lived and studied in Venezuela and later the Dominican Republic.
+Later Mendi studied Latin, became fluent in Spanish.

 Mendi wrote her first play and edited Focus literary journal while living in Atlanta and studying at Spelman College.
-She graduated with highest honors in English and was awarded a fellowship to pursue a Ph.D. in Literature and Sound Theory at Duke University and joined the Cave Canem Poetry Collective.
+She graduated with highest honors in English and was awarded a fellowship to pursue a Ph.D. in Literature and Sound Theory at Duke University, and joined the Cave Canem Poetry Collective.
+Her poetry book Armor and Flesh (2004) was awarded the Naomi Long Madgett prize from her publisher Lotus Press (now Broadside Lotus Press).
+She was faculty at Pratt Institute for many years.

 Keith Obadike

-Keith Obadike was born in 1973 in Nashville, Tennessee.
+Keith A. L. Townsend Obadike was born in 1973 in Nashville, Tennessee.
 His mother worked as an administrator at the post office and his father (who studied briefly with inventor Buckminster Fuller) was an electrical engineer from Nigeria.
 While growing up in Nashville, Keith studied classical piano, woodwinds and began programming BASIC on a TRS-80 computer, and worked as a sound designer and producer on the local hip-hop scene.
 He was subsequently discovered by Kedar Massenburg (Motown Records president) and was signed to MCA records where he worked with R&B artists such as D'Angelo and Angie Stone as well as performed in concert with Lauryn Hill/the Fugees and P-Funk.
 He later met and was influenced by electronic music composers like Paul Lansky and Olly Wilson while working at Duke University.
 Keith went on to study painting and digital art at North Carolina Central University and later became the first African-American to earn an MFA in Sound Design from Yale University.